Dysdera genus belongs to the woodlouse spider family with 285 species, as recorded in May 2019.

 Females lay about 70 round eggs in a silken sac.

-They have a pale brown body and start living on their own in a few days from hatching.
+They have pale brown bodies and start living on their own within a few days of hatching.

 Distribution | Central Europe and North America |